Josekariz/hao-frontend/README.md

  ### `npm start`
  This runs the app in development mode.The page will reload anytime you make changes to the code.

- Then followed by
- ### `npm run server`
- This starts the server that hosts information to the site.
-It should be noted that you should run both the frontend and backend simultaneously as this repository only holds the frontend.
-The backend's repository is hao_back_end_api.
 ## backend set-up

  Fork and run the server from the backend through